-Jigsaw: Drop the gun, Mr. Luger!The writer invokes a narrative trope by having a character consciously set it up.
+Jigsaw: Drop the gun, Mr. Luger!The writer brings a narrative trope into play by having a character consciously set it up.
 Some methods:

 Luger: I don't have one.

 Luger: I don't believe in them.

 [Jigsaw kicks over a pistol]